kubermates-org/kubermates.github.io/content/docs/2025-07-15-dry-run-your-kubernetes-network-policies-with-calico-staged-network-policies.md

 external_url: https://www.tigera.io/blog/dry-run-your-kubernetes-network-policies-with-calico-staged-network-policies/
 post_kind: link
 draft: false
-tldr: Kubernetes Network Policies (KNP) are powerful resources that help secure and isolate workloads in a cluster.
+tldr: Impact Resolution Let’s Set the Scene The Power of Staged Network Policies Where to Observe Staged Policies?
+Go Even Further With Calico Cloud Free Tier Outcome Kubernetes Network Policies (KNP) are powerful resources that help secure and isolate workloads in a cluster.
 By defining what traffic is allowed to and from specific pods, KNPs provide the foundation for zero-trust networking and least-privilege access in cloud-native environments.
-summary: 'Kubernetes Network Policies (KNP) are powerful resources that help secure and isolate workloads in a cluster.
+summary: 'Impact Resolution Let’s Set the Scene The Power of Staged Network Policies Where to Observe Staged Policies?
+Go Even Further With Calico Cloud Free Tier Outcome Kubernetes Network Policies (KNP) are powerful resources that help secure and isolate workloads in a cluster.
 By defining what traffic is allowed to and from specific pods, KNPs provide the foundation for zero-trust networking and least-privilege access in cloud-native environments.
 But there’s a problem: KNPs are risky, and applying them without a clear game plan can be potentially disruptive.
 Without deep insight into existing traffic flows, applying a restrictive policy can instantly